akimwong/akimwong/articles/summaries/jobs/Readme.md

 - These connections have truly enriched how I see the world.

 # How to Use Your LinkedIn Profile to Power a Career Transition
+- It’s tempting to create an “everything under the sink” profile that makes you look qualified for both the job you have and the one you want or for a variety of new functions, industries, or roles.
+But that’ll just confuse your readers and send them running—to others’ LinkedIn pages.
+- Instead, focus your profile on your new career direction, just as you’ve tailored your resume to specific jobs.
+In both cases, you highlight your most relevant experiences and minimize or omit the rest.
+- Here’s how to do that on LinkedIn:
+1. HEADLINE:Focus first on your headline (if you write an irresistible headline, I’ll take the time to click to your entire profile).
+Check to see how distinctive your headline is by searching LinkedIn for people like you.
+2.